 Uchidachi teaches shidachi by sacrificing himself, training as if he were going to be killed at any moment; this self-sacrifice embodies the spirit of teachers and parents.
 Kata training is of no use without understanding this.
 It is this spirit that allows shidachi to grow and polish his or her own spirit.
 Kata bujutsu teaches neither victory nor defeat, but rather how to nurture others and pull them to a higher level.
 That is budo."

-Performing as Uchidachi
+Performing as Uchidachi & Shidachi

-When performing as uchidachi it is your goal to present shidachi an opportunity to practice waza.
-Uchidachi teaches shidachi techniques by controlling pace, correcting distance, attacking with strong spirit, and verifying shidachi's spirit and form before proceeding with the kata.
+As uchidachi your goal is to present shidachi opportunities to practice waza.
+Uchidachi teaches shidachi by controlling pace, distance, attacking with strong spirit, and verifying shidachi's spirit before proceeding.